Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 5.1.1.
 A Steering Committee shall be formed with equal representation from both Parties.

 5.1.2.
-The Bank's representative in the Steering Committee shall have the authority to make final decisions on matters that are strictly related to the Bank's regulatory compliance and financial standing, provided that such decisions are made in writing and with justifiable reasons.
+The Bank's representative in the Steering Committee shall have the authority to make final decisions on matters that are strictly and directly related to the Bank's regulatory license requirements under National Bank of Ethiopia regulations, capital adequacy requirements, or Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT) obligations, provided that such decisions are made in writing and with justifiable reasons citing the specific regulatory requirement.
+For clarity, regulatory compliance shall not be invoked to override CICO's operational decisions on technical implementation, vendor selection, pricing, platform deployment, or project execution matters.
+Similarly, CICO's representative in the Steering Committee shall have the authority to make final decisions on matters that are strictly related to project operations, technical implementation, platform deployment, vendor selection, staffing decisions, and day-to-day execution, provided that such decisions are made in writing and with justifiable reasons.
 5.1.3.
 All material decisions concerning the consortium and individual projects shall be made by the Steering Committee.
 The Steering Committee shall strive to make decisions by consensus.
 If consensus cannot be reached after good faith discussions, the matter shall be referred to the Chief Executive Officer of CICO and the Chief Executive Officer of Hijra Bank for resolution.
 If both CEOs cannot reach consensus within fifteen (15) business days, the matter shall either (i) be resolved through the dispute resolution mechanism in Section 11, or (ii) the specific project or decision in question shall not proceed without mutual written agreement.
 5.1.4.
 Functions of the committee: Approve proposals, budgets, project plans, and major decisions.